kiringodhwani/RustCheatSheet/README.md

 // Calls greeting() with the name "Carol" and asserts that the returned string contains "Carol". fn greeting_contains_name() {
     let result = greeting("Carol");

-    assert!(
+    // assert!() takes a custom failure message as the 2nd parameter.
+    // The remaining parameters in `assert` fill in the	placeholders in the custom failure message. assert!(
         result.contains("Carol"),
-        "Greeting did not contain name, value was '{}'",	// assert!() takes a custom failure message result,							// as the 2nd parameter.
+        "Greeting did not contain name, value was '{}'", result,
-								// The remaining parameters in `assert` fill in the 													// placeholders in the custom failure message.
     );
 }
 ```